Judith Pintar

 Judith Pintar is a sociologist and author of interactive fiction.
+As the Director of the Game Studies and Design Program, she teaches game studies, narrative design, and Southeastern European Studies at the University of Illinois, Urbana-Champaign.

-She is also a Celtic harp player and a composer of instrumental music.
+She is also a Celtic harp player and a composer of instrumental music, performing her albums that combine harp music and storytelling internationally.

-Professional career
+Biography and Career

+Pintar received a master's degree in Anthropology and a PhD in Sociology from the University of Illinois at Urbana-Champaign (UIUC) with a concentration in science and technology studies, and an area focus on the former Yugoslavia.
+Currently she is Teaching Associate Professor and Acting BS/IS Program Director at the UIUC School of Information Sciences, as well as a faculty affiliate at the Illinois Informatics Institute where she teaches the design and programming of Interactive Fiction.
+She was noted as one of 54 instructors ranked as excellent in Spring 2024.

+Works

 Interactive fiction

-Pintar is the author of CosmoServe, an interactive fiction (IF) that simulates the interface of Compuserve Information Service (CIS), the first major online service provider before and during the early years of the World Wide Web.
-The game was written using an early game design system for IF, Adventure Game Toolkit (AGT) developed by Mark Welch and David Malmberg, and won the 5th Annual Softworks AGT game-writing contest in 1991.
-The following year Shades of Gray: an Adventure in Black and White, a game co-authored by a team of Compuserve Gamer's Forum members, for which Pintar was the principal designer, won the 6th Annual AGT contest in the group category.
+In 1991, Pintar wrote and designed CosmoServe, using an early game design system for interactive fiction (IF), Adventure Game Toolkit (AGT) developed by Mark Welch and David Malmberg.
+This game simulates the interface of Compuserve Information Service (CIS), the first major online service provider before and during the early years of the World Wide Web.
+The game won the 5th Annual Softworks AGT game-writing contest in 1991.
+The following year, 1992, she organized a team of Compuserve Gamer's Forum members and was the principal designer for creating Shades of Gray: an Adventure in Black and White.
+This game won the 6th Annual AGT contest in the group category.
 Shades of Gray is “generally considered the finest AGT game of all time.”
 The collaborative authorship of the game is referenced as an example of the kinds of creative possibilities that emerged within the early online IF community.
 Both games were published in a book and CD by David Gerrold, Fatal Distractions: 87 Of the Very Best Ways to Get Beaten, Eaten, Maimed, and Mauled on Your PC, (Waite Group, 1994).

-Academics

-Pintar received a master's degree in Anthropology and a PhD in Sociology from the University of Illinois at Urbana-Champaign (UIUC) with a concentration in science and technology studies, and an area focus on the former Yugoslavia.
-She is the author, with psychologist Steven J. Lynn, of Hypnosis: A brief history.
-Currently she is Teaching Associate Professor and Acting BS/IS Program Director at the UIUC School of Information Sciences, as well as a faculty affiliate at the Illinois Informatics Institute where she teaches the design and programming of Interactive Fiction.
+Non-fiction work

+With psychologist Steven J. Lynn, she co-authored Hypnosis: A brief history.
+This multidisciplinary work covers the history of hypnosis as well as the current contexts and controversies for its practice.